AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 ---
 # Get started with permissions{#gs-permissions}

+Adobe Campaign lets you define and manage the rights assigned to users.
+These are a set of rights and restrictions that authorize or deny:

+* Access to certain functionalities (via the named rights),
+* Access to certain records,
+* Creation, modification and/or deletion of records (actions, contacts, campaigns, groups, etc.).

+The permissions apply to user profiles or groups.

+There are two types of permissions you can grant to a user:

+* You can define groups of operators to which you attribute rights, then associate the operators with one or more groups.
+This enables you to reuse rights and make operator profiles more consistent.
+It also facilitates the management and maintenance of profiles.
+Learn how to create and manage groups in  [this section](manage-permissions.md#work-with-product-profiles).

+* You can attribute named rights directly to users, in some cases to overload the rights allocated via groups.
+These rights are presented in [this section](manage-permissions.md#named-rights).

 In Adobe Campaign, users are **operators** and **operator groups** represent user roles.

 An operator is an Adobe Campaign user who has permissions to log in and perform actions.
 By default, operators are stored in the **[!UICONTROL Administration > Access management > Operators]** node.